 The story of Yukon gold coins starts with the Yukon Mint™.

 The Yukon Mint™ is focused on creating gold coins that will be Yukon in almost every aspect, from raw material to design.
-The Yukon Mint™ has launched its inaugural coin design contest, My Kaska Nation, to create its first Yukon gold coin.
-The coin design contest is open to all Kaska citizens and will include gold from Golden Predator’s 3 Aces project located in the Kaska Nation.
-The coin design contest launched on May 15, 2017 and is expected to announce a winning design before December 2017.
-The gold coin production will follow selection of the winning design and includes local profit sharing from the sales of the gold coins.
+The Yukon Mint™ launched its inaugural coin design contest, My Kaska Nation, to create its first Yukon gold coin.
+The coin design contest was open to all Kaska citizens.

 The Yukon Mint™ works in partnership with First Nation and other governments, corporations and organizations to ensure local communities benefit from Yukon mining and exploration projects.
 The Yukon Mint™ is a wholly owned subsidiary of Golden Predator Mining Corp. and the gold coins will be created using gold from the 3 Aces Project in southeast Yukon.